 Back in the Savage Land, the Skrull ship opens to an astounding sight.

 Old versions of heroes who may or may not be Skrulls.
 Real or not its a nostalgic sight.
-Look at the Bronze Age Luke Cage sporting the yellow and blue costume and the much maligned 'tiara'.
+Look at the Bronze Age Luke Cage sporting the yellow and blue costume and the metal headband.
 The Beast seams a fairly new (circa Astonishing X-Men) version.
 Iron Man in the Mark II.
-The old, mature vision that I prefer to the current Young Avengers version.
+The old, mature Vision that I prefer to the current Young Avengers version.
 Ms. Marvel in the old costume; and Captain America seemingly back from the dead.
 This panel gives notice to the unprecedented levels of confusion that Secret Invasion will introduce.

 Here is how the two Avengers teams react to all this.

 Henry Pym is a Skrull and he shoots Reed Richards, resulting in a pair of panels that are fascinating in that really gross out way.

 The confusion of the Secret and Mighty Avenger teams encountering the "heroes" from the Skrull ship quickly devolves into a fight.